 Our professionally focused courses have been designed to help you prepare for your future career.
 You use outstanding specialist facilities and on many of our courses you gain practical experience.
 For example:

-- Business and finance – all students take a compulsory year in industry
+- Business and finance – students are encouraged to take an optional year in industry

 - Journalism – work placements with the KM Group and KMTV

 - Music – access to industry-standard equipment prepares you for a career in the industry and there are lots of opportunities to perform in gigs and concerts

 - Social work/Pharmacy – practice placements are a compulsory part of these courses

 - Social Sciences/Criminal Justice and Criminology – our Social Justice Practice module allows you to gain practical experience in the voluntary or community sector.
 You can also choose to spend a year on professional placement

 On some courses, you can gain accreditation or recognition from the relevant professional bodies.

 At Medway, as well as helping our students gain the skills they need to start a career, we run courses for established professionals who are ready to take the next step.

 The Centre for Professional Practice’s courses have been created in partnership with employers specifically for working professionals who may be non-traditional learners and whose studies need to fit around their career.